CosmoLike/cocoa/README.md

 **Step :one:**: create a development branch from the `main` branch.
 Do not call the development branch `dev`, it is reserved for work done by the primary Cocoa developers.
 Let's call this new branch `xyzdev` for concreteness (tip: the use of developers' initials helps make the branch name unique)

     # (main) = developers must input the command below on the main branch.
-    (main) git checkout -b xyzdev
+    (main) git switch -c xyzdev

-If the `xyzdev` already exists, use `git switch` instead of `git checkout—b`.
+If the `xyzdev` already exists, use `git switch` without the `-c` flag.
 Developers can also push their development branches to the server via the command.

     # (xyzdev) = developers must input the command below on the xyzdev branch.
     (xyzdev) git push -u origin xyzdev

 **Step :two:**: develop the proposed changes.
 We advise developers to commit frequently.
 In your branch, a commit does not need to be atomic, changing the code from one working state to another well-tested, meaningful working state.
 In your branch, you have absolute freedom.